Key Elements of a Peacemaking Circles Process:

 Support Circle- Brings together key people to support a person through a particular difficulty or major change in life.

-Re-integration - Brings together an individual and a group or community from which that individual has been removed to rebuild connections and integrate the individual into the group again.
+Re-integration - Brings together an individual and a group or community from which that individual has been removed to rebuild connections and integrate the individual into the group or community.

 Sentencing Circle - Is a community directed process, in partnership with the criminal justice system, for involving all those affected by an offense in deciding an appropriate sentencing plan which addresses the concerns of all participants.